 The kidney is a bean-shaped organ in the body located below the rib cage near the middle of the back.

 Most people have two kidneys, each about the size of a fist, one on each side of the spine.

 The kidneys remove waste and control blood pressure, in addition to many other functions such as producing hormones necessary for blood formation and have a role in the manufacture of vitamin D.

-Blood enters the kidneys through two vessels called renal arteries.
+Blood passes through the kidneys to clean them before returning to the heart.
+The blood enters the kidneys through two vessels called the renal arteries.

 The kidneys also produce urine, which is made up of extra water and waste products that are filtered from the blood.
-Urine travels to the bladder (a balloon-shaped storage bag) through two tubes called the ureters.
+Urine travels to the bladder (a balloon-shaped storage bag) through two tubes called ureters.

 The bladder empties urine from the body (through the process of urination) through another tube called the urethra.

 The kidneys also produce several important hormones, including: